Hans Adam Dorten: A switch to politics in the aftermath of war

-Early in 1919 the Dortens relocated to Wiesbaden.
+Early in 1919, the Dortens relocated to Wiesbaden.
 With the abdication of the Kaiser, Hans Adam turned his attention to politics during the socially and politically turbulent months that ensued.
 His agenda was anti-Socialist and pro-Rhineland.
 He financed his activities with his accumulated personal assets.
 He had married a very rich wife.
 Dorten's political purposes were not always clear-cut to contemporaries, but in retrospect many historians believe that his defining political objective was a Rhenish Republic, to operate at least initially as a part of the emerging German state.
 Despite extensive contacts with local political committees and with leading Rhineland politicians from the political centre such as Konrad Adenauer, Dorten was unable to gain a position of leadership in the separatist movement, however.
 That was partly because of his own uncompromising rejection of any sort of accommodation with the (moderately left-wing residual majority) Social Democratic Party, and partly because he was calling for an economic rapprochement with France.

 Dorten continued to convene meetings of properly authorized officials and representatives in the Rhineland to try and obtain legitimacy and agreement from the towns and rural districts for the support of his objectives.
 His efforts met with some limited success in the southern part of the Rhineland.
-Not withstanding several setbacks, Dorten was able to find politically likeminded allies, including Dr. Franz Geueke, the publisher of the Rheinische Volkszeitung, the regional newspaper.
-It subsequently transpired that he also on various occasions during 1919, held talks at his home at Hilda Street 14 in Wiesbaden with officers from the French army of occupation, including General Mangin himself.
+Not withstanding several setbacks, Dorten was able to find politically like-minded allies, including Dr. Franz Geueke, the publisher of the Rheinische Volkszeitung, the regional newspaper.
+It subsequently transpired that also on various occasions during 1919, he held talks at his home at Hilda Street 14 in Wiesbaden with officers from the French army of occupation, including General Mangin himself.
 The French made no secret of their enthusiasm the idea of peeling the Rhineland off from the rest of Germany, and they encouraged Dorten to create an independent Rhenish Republic, which from their point of view could become part of a larger solution to the "German problem".
 But rumours that Dorten might be "negotiating" with the French occupiers were costly in terms of support among the Rhinelanders.
 French military occupation and the massive economic burden blamed on reparations being paid to the French were causing real economic hardship, and a campaign of passive resistance ensued.
 Dorten openly opposed the passive resistance which he said was self-defeating, wrecking the economy and further impoverishing Rhinelanders.
 His pragmatic judgements regarding the economic interests of his region completely failed to capture the popular mood, however.
 Dorten's regional nationalist objectives, as far as the matter can be judged from available sources, involved separating the Rhineland from the "Prussian state" which was widely blamed for the disaster of the war, but his goals always stopped short of complete independence for the Rhineland from the rest of the German state, for which he envisaged a more federal structure than was, at that time, on offer.